akashdip7/MARACTIVITY1/README.md

 # Calculator ReactJS
 This is a simple arithmetic calculator built with REACT.JS library for MARACTIVITY.

-Please see the project at this link-  [heroku](https://calculator-n.herokuapp.com/)
+Please see the project at this link-  [heroku calculator](https://calculator-n.herokuapp.com/)

 To run it on your local machine clone into the repo, then type: